totalspectrum/spin2cpp/doc/basic.md

 ```
 This is more convenient if there are many references to the class, or if you want to pass pointers to the class to functions.

-#### Concrete classes
+#### Inline Classes

-Finally, the functions, subroutines, and variables associated with a class may be defined directly inline, between
-the `class` and a finishing `end class`.
+Finally, the functions, subroutines, and variables associated with a class may be defined directly inline, between the `class` and a finishing `end class`.
 In this case the class name may be used as a type name.
 For example:

 ```
   class counter